 Once you have ADB installed and ready to go on your computer, you need to open a command window in the platform-tools folder so that you can enter the command needed to make this all work.

 Now that ADB and the command window environment is all set up, there's one quick thing you need to do on your phone before you can get started with the actual command itself.
 Enabling USB debugging on your phone allows your computer to push the ADB command to your phone, which is needed for everything to work.

 Now onto the good stuff — being able to actually hide the home bar while keeping your gesture navigation.
 Make sure you have a command window open and ready to go in the platform-tools folder before proceeding with this step.
-Next, your phone should be sitting at your home screen and hooked up to your computer via a USB cable, then you can execute the command below that corresponds with your current screen resolution.
+Next, your phone should be sitting at your home screen and hooked up to your computer via a USB cable, then you can execute the command below.

 adb shell wm overscan 0,0,0,-45